Highway West

 Highway West is a 1941 American crime film directed by William C. McGann and starring Brenda Marshall, Arthur Kennedy and William Lundigan.
 It is a remake of the 1934 film Heat Lightning.
+It was produced and distributed by Warner Brothers.
 The film's sets were designed by the art director Esdras Hartley.

-Synopsis
+Plot

-A woman discovers that her apparently respectable businessmen husband is in fact a notorious bank robber.
+A woman discovers that her apparently respectable businessman husband is in fact a notorious bank robber.